coltonmosier/weather-app/README.md

 # weather-app
 * Website that calls a weather API from [OpenWeatherMap](https://home.openweathermap.org/) to display the current weather for a city.
-* I used Golang to learn more about making requests from an API and how to store and push the data to a web server.
+* I used Golang to learn more about handling requests to and from an API.
+* Also wanted to begin learning how to host a web server and push data to it.
 # Usage
 1. Get the application:
 `git clone https://github.com/coltonmosier/weather-app`